chunpu/AmdJS/readme.md

 AmdJS
 ---

-`amd.js` is a extreme simple AMD project loader
+`amd.js` is a extreme simple [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) project loader

 `amd.min.js` is as small as *1.4k*

-all thing `amd.js` can do is to load AMD project like jQuery
+all things `amd.js` can do are to load AMD project like jQuery

-demo(todo)
+demo (todo)

 ### Usage